evelgus/ExchangeRateChallenge/README.md

 Project have Swagger which contains methods descriptions and allow to test REST API endpoints in convenient way.
 To access UI, while running project locally, you need to use http://localhost:8080/swagger-ui/index.html link.

  ## Switch between data providers
 Currently there are two data providers - real and dummy.
 To switch between data provider you need to change <em>real_data_source.enabled</em> property.

+## Caching
+Spring cache was used for caching data provier data.
+Cache TTl can be changed by <em>caching.spring.ratesTTL</em> propery